uxdxdev/uxdxdev.github.io/content/blog/flux-unidirectional-data-flow/index.md

 ## Conclusion

-In this post I compared the Flux architecture pattern to an insurance company and implemented it's data flow using Redux.
+In this post we looked at the Flux architecture pattern using the example of an insurance company and implemented it's data flow using Redux.
 I have used the Flux pattern in another side project recently to manage client-side application state for features like authentication, and it can get messy very quickly!.

 In my experience reducers and state can get tricky to manage if left to evolve without design.
 Reducers can grow quickly during development so it's important to spend some time designing how your state should look before adding that new feature.